mu-semtech/project/docs/explanations/why-semantic-tech.md

 Mashup-like architectures will make developing new applications easier and less time-consuming.
 It’s a logical architectural change driven by the evolution in standards, frontend frameworks, and backend automation.
 We’re jumping on the train with [mu.semte.ch](http://mu.semte.ch/), and you’re free to take a ride with us.

-*This document has been adapted from Aad Verstend's mu.semte.ch article.
+*This document has been adapted from Aad Versteden's mu.semte.ch article.
 You can view it [here](https://mu.semte.ch/2017/01/14/the-future-of-web-apps-is-mashed-up/)*